nbkhope/angular-breakout-todo/tutorial/README.md

 git checkout -- json/db.json
 ```

-## Extending the App with a New Template
+## Extending the App with a New Template and its Controller

 Now let us create a new template that will be the more detailed page about the todo.
 That will be the page for the magnifying glass link in the `todos` template.
 Let us call that template `notes`: